Ways to Deal with Basic Plumbing Problems at Home: A DIY Guide

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems include dripping water from faucets clogged drains, and low pressure water.
+The most common plumbing problems include dripping faucets, running toilets clogged drains, and low pressure water.

 Is DIY plumbing safe?